OpenCourseMatch/Documentation/content/docs/introduction.md

 By making the source code available to the public, we encourage contributions from developers, educators, and researchers to enhance the functionality and performance of the application.

 ## Core Features

+The core features of the application include:

+- Creating accounts manually or by importing them from a CSV file
+- Registering courses with their respective constraints
+- Saving course preferences
+- assigning the users to the courses automatically with the algorithm
+- Optimizing the generated assignments manually
+- Generating reports for the assignments